cracell/recipes/stews/chicken_stew.md

   - 1 1/2 cups potatoes peeled and diced
   - 1 1/2 cups sweet potatoes peeled and diced
 - Step 6
-  - 1/3 cup heavy cream
+  - 1/4 cup heavy cream
-  - several handfuls of kale
-- Step 7
   - 1 cup snap peas or kale
-  - 1/4 cup heavy cream

 ## Instructions
 1. In a large pot or dutch oven, brown chicken in 1 tablespoon olive oil (it doesn't have to be cooked through).